-If the power-up test is successful, you see the Home screen.
+If the power-up test is successful, you see momentary SELFTEST on the radio's display, followed by the Home screen.

 Note: If the power-up test is unsuccessful, you see Error XX/YY (XX/YY is an alphanumeric code).